 The four-ounce bottle is also perfect for touch up.
 Once Zybar is cured you can apply a second coat over the surface.
 This is a unique benefit of ZyBar vs ceramics and other less efficient coatings.
 The 4 oz. can is designed for touch-up and finishing purposes.
 We suggest wearing gloves and not touching the area with your hands, scotch-brite to rough up the area that you are touching up.
 Then re-spray or use a very small brush to apply Zybar to the affected area.
 It is important to follow the step by step application instructions for mixing/stirring prior to use.

 It is imperative that anyone using Zybar read and follow both the Safety Data Sheet and Application Instructions which are readily available at www.zycoat.com

-Gloves should be worn at all times during handling, use, and application and cleanup of ZyBar.
+Gloves and proper Personal Protective Equipment (PPE) should be worn at all times during handling, use, and application and cleanup of ZyBar.
 It is also important to wear gloves when handling the components that you will be coating, especially after surface preparation.

 Can you put ZyBar over something that is already ceramic coated?